 Methods

-Availability of data and code

-Eligibility criteria

-Study design

-We included experimental studies which measured dive durations (i.e. minutes submerged) in diving vertebrates at two more water temperatures.
-When dive durations were measured at multiple temperatures, we took each control-treatment pairwise comparisons, where the cooler temperature was considered the control and the warmer temperature was considered the treatment.
-The difference between control-treatment pairwise comparisons was calculated (i.e. ΔT) to test if the magnitude of temperature increases mattered. [acute vs. chronic temperature treatments] We also included field studies where dive durations were measured in free-ranging animals across one or more seasons using biotelemetry tags (e.g. list examples).
-Field studies needed to couple dive duration recordings with either direct body temperature measures or water temperature measurements (assuming animal body temperature equaled water temperature).
-Studies on leatherback turtles (Dermochelys coriacea) were excluded because they are functionally endothermic (N=24; Bostrom and Jones, 2007; Southwood et al., 2005).

-Dive duration measurements

-Studies were only included if they measured voluntary diving behaviour under laboratory or field conditions.
-We excluded studies where animals were forced to dive due to atypical physiological alterations induced by forced submergence (ref).
-Where both mean and maximum dive durations were presented, we extracted mean dive durations because maximum dive duration were rarely reported and likely have anaerobic contributions.
-Studies needed to present means, variance (standard errors, standard deviations or confidence intervals) and sample sizes.
-Authors were contacted to request missing summary statistics where necessary.
-The minimum sample size to be included was three animals per treatment group or field recording.

 Literature search and data extraction

-We conducted a literature search using Scopus and Web of Science's (WoS) core collection on 25 February 2020, to identify studies seeking to test the thermal sensitivity of diving behaviour.
+We searched for experimental studies that measured dive durations (i.e. minutes submerged) in diving vertebrates at two more water temperatures.
+Searches were conducted using Scopus and Web of Science's (WoS) core collection on 25 February 2020.
 We used the following search strings: TOPIC: (“dive” OR “diving”) AND (“temperature” OR “thermal” OR “season*”) AND (“ectotherm*” OR “reptile*” OR “*snake*” OR “turtle*” OR “crocod*” OR “newt*”) in WoS and TITLE-ABS-KEY (“dive” OR “diving”) AND (“temperature” OR “thermal” OR “season*”) AND (“ectotherm*” OR “reptile*” OR “*snake*” OR “turtle*” OR “crocod*” OR “newt*”) in Scopus.

 We identified 225 and 222 studies meeting the search criteria in Scopus and WoS, respectively.
 A total of 149 duplicates (115 identified in EndNote, 32 identified in Rayyan) were removed leaving us with 298 papers for title and abstract screening.
 We cross-referenced this search with three major reviews: Jackson (2007), Brischoux et al. (2008) and Hayward et al. (2016), and included any papers missed in our initial search (N = x).
-Title and abstract screening was conducted in Rayyan (Ouzzani et al., 2016) and we excluded studies that: (1) were reviews or commentaries (N = 28), (2) were not on air-breathing, diving ectotherms (N = 33) or (3) did not measure voluntary dive durations across two or more experimental temperatures or across two or more field seasons (N =115).
-Only one study met these criteria for invertebrates (Calosi et al., 2012), so we chose to focus exclusively on vertebrates.
+Title and abstract screening was conducted in Rayyan (Ouzzani et al., 2016) and we excluded studies that: (1) were reviews or commentaries (N = 28), (2) were not on air-breathing, diving ectotherms (N = 33) or (3) did not measure voluntary dive durations across two or more experimental temperatures or field seasons under laboratory or field conditions (N =115).
+We included field studies where dive durations were measured in free-ranging animals across one or more seasons using biotelemetry tags (e.g. list examples).
+These field studies needed to couple dive duration recordings with either direct body temperature measures or water temperature measurements (assuming animal body temperature equaled water temperature).
+Only one study met the above criteria for invertebrates (Calosi et al., 2012), so we chose to focus exclusively on vertebrates.
+We also excluded studies where animals were forced to dive due to atypical physiological alterations induced by forced submergence (ref).
+Studies on leatherback turtles (Dermochelys coriacea) were excluded because they are functionally endothermic (N=24; Bostrom and Jones, 2007; Southwood et al., 2005).